udontur/ossd-mark-cal/README.md

 ### Method 1: Executable file (easier)

 1. Download the [ossd-markcal.exe executable file](https://raw.githubusercontent.com/udontur/ossd-mark-calculator/main/ossd-markcal.exe)
-3. A pop up should appear on the top left corner of the screen.
+2. Click ```ossd-markcal.exe``` on the pop up on the top left corner of the screen.
     - If there are no pop ups, download it again, or check  ```C:\Users\<YOURUSERNAME>\Downloads```.
-4. Click ```ossd-markcal.exe```.
-5. Windows or MacOS will warn you about opening an executable file.
+3. Windows or MacOS will warn you about opening an executable file.
     - Windows: Click "More Info", then click "Run anyway".
     - MacOS: Click "Open".
-6. A terminal will pop up, ossd-mark-calculator is good to go!
+4. A terminal will pop up, ossd-mark-calculator is good to go!

-<a href="https://raw.githubusercontent.com/udontur/ossd-mark-calculator/main/ossd-markcal.exe" download="filename.extension">Download File</a>

 ### Method 2: Online compiler
 1. Navigate to the [GDB Online Compiler](https://www.onlinegdb.com/).